psychemedia/pentrich-uprising/notes/luddite tales.md

 Tales

-??start w  Spa Fields, the setting of reform; the blanketers; the date of spa fields trial..
+??start with Spa Fields, the setting of reform; the blanketers; the date of spa fields trial..
 Pentridge revolution for that date; but also the Ludite trial.
 For over the previous 5 years, we can see there is another sort of revolt happening - the Luddite revolution.

 - original outbreaks in Nottinghamshire/Derbyshire
 - Huddersfield Luddites 1812, hanging 1813
 - 1814 Towle
 - Denman 1815 incl Towle?
 - 1816?
 New Radford - still Luddite sentiment
 - Elsewhere, reform: Spa Fields; early 1817, trial upcoming; Loughborogh (1816) and spa fields; Pentridge revolution, also via Blanketeers [William Oliver - Baines]